Austin Gallery

 Upgrade Pick

 Buy this if you're committing to plein air as your primary practice, not your occasional weekend habit.
-Guerrilla Painter is what the working plein air community has used as their daily driver since the 1990s.
+Guerrilla Painter is a long-standing name in the working plein air community, and the 9×12 is its workhorse size.

 What we don't like